By Meghan Yuri Young

 NOW YOU KNOW: “[Luminato] gathers in the [city’s] centre, where the venues are, but that’s not where everybody lives.
 So, we’re starting to edge our way out of the centre in our plans for the future.”

 MYY: I love that so much.
 It’s how we grow, exposing ourselves to things outside of our personal echo chambers.
-Staying on the topic of Toronto, what are some things you’re looking forward to this summer?
+Staying on the topic of Toronto, how do you enjoy the city?

-NC: There’s lots of stuff going on!
+NC: There’s always lots of stuff going on!
 Harbourfront has great programming going on all the time.
-Dream in High Park that Canadian Stage produces, which now has this whole music component.
-Also just, you know, going out on my bike, going to the island, going to see music outdoors, and all the various patios around town.
+Also just, you know, going out on my bike, going to the island, going to see music, and all the various patios around town.
 You can go out a hundred times a night in Toronto and still not see everything.